 A: We have completed the changes to our policies and procedures and evaluated our products.
 We are still looking for any questions or feedback on our GDPR preparedness.

 Q: Where is Personally Identifiable Information (PII) currently stored?

 A: We require a very limited amount of PII for our customers to use our applications (name and email).
 Depending on the application being used and the customers country of preference, data is stored within the applications, which are housed:

-Q: What about deleting a person’s PII in your applications and historical backups?
+Q: What about deleting a person’s PII in your applications?

 Q: What PII data do Changepoint products require?